tanishqravula/tanishq-multidiseasepredictionction/README.md

 # tanishq-multidiseasepredictionction
-An integretade Ai-Ml platform  to predict all diseases such as heartattack,diabetes,parkinsons,brainstroke,etc
+An integrated Ai-Ml platform  to predict all diseases such as heartattack,diabetes,parkinsons,brainstroke,etc